-Guided reading takes place on a weekly basis and forms part of reading activities session.
+Guided reading takes place on a weekly basis in KS2, forming part of a reading carousel, and on a two week cycle in KS1.
 Children are ability grouped and work on a suitably graded text with the teacher/TA.
-During these weekly sessions the teacher/TA will introduce the text to the group (to familiarise them with overall context of text), discuss features of text, identify new or unfamiliar vocabulary, listen to individuals read aloud while assessing and supporting.
-As pupils progress the teaching should focus increasingly on guided silent reading with questions to direct or check up on the reading, points to note, problems to solve etc. The guided reading book and focus should be logged weekly in each child's individual reading record/group reading record.
+During these sessions the teacher/TA will introduce the text to the group (to familiarise them with overall context of text), discuss features of text, identify new or unfamiliar vocabulary, listen to individuals read aloud while assessing and supporting.
+As pupils progress the teaching should focus increasingly on guided silent reading with questions to direct or check up on the reading, points to note, problems to solve etc. The guided reading book and focus should be logged in each child's individual reading record/group reading record.

-Other activities that could be taking place whilst the teacher is focussing with the guided reading group are: Silent reading, spelling activities, word games, fact finding, listening to stories on the listening station, handwriting practice, activities relating to a previous guided reading session.
+Other activities that could be taking place whilst the teacher is focussing with the guided reading group are: Silent reading, spelling activities, word games, research, handwriting practice, activities relating to a previous guided reading session.